abbycakes02/HealthforKids/README.md

 3. `git push`
     - Pushes the committed changes to the remote repository.
     - Regularly pushing small, incremental changes helps maintain version control
+# Achievements:
+- created routing mechanism for the various pages
+- added images to the home page